Artificial intelligence (AI)

-All key terms from European competence frameworks: definitions, related frameworks and cross-references.
-A comprehensive reference for navigating the European competence ecosystem.
+All key terms from European and international competence frameworks: definitions, related frameworks and cross-references.
+A comprehensive reference for navigating the global competence ecosystem.

 65 terms